Some Frequently Asked Questions

 What about professional conduct?

-I am a member of the British Association of Counselling and Psychotherapy, www.bacp.co.uk, and firmly agree and work within the Association’s principles, guidelines, and ethics.
+I am an accredited member of the British Association of Counselling and Psychotherapy, www.bacp.co.uk, and firmly agree and work within the Association’s principles, guidelines, and ethics.